roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-06-07 ****** bysadkins116© As soon as the bell rang to end class, Beth shooed the kids out and waited for Trish to show up.
+As soon as the bell rang to end class, Beth shooed the kids out and waited for Trish to show up.
 Checking to make sure the door was closed; she went to her desk and unbuttoned her blouse.
 Just as she dropped it on her desk and opened her bra, the door opened and who Beth thought was Trish was instead Miss Jenkins from next door.

  "Oh God, I'm sorry!"
 Miss Jenkins called when she saw Beth almost topless.
 Beth gasped as she dropped her bra and stood bare chested in front of another member of the faculty.
 As Miss Jenkins turned to leave, Beth called out, "Wait, I'm sorry but my bra was hurting and I needed to take it off.
 Please, I'm sorry, what do you want, Miss Jenkins?"
 Beth asked as she slipped her blouse back on.